 When one is working in a senior and executive position, it is crucial for one to respond in ways that distinguish them as a leader while being supportive.
 No one likes working under a micromanaging leader.
 However, at the same time, no one takes someone seriously if they aren’t actively partaking in the role of a leading entity in the company.

 Executive coaching helps an individual identify those specific leadership skills and bring a positive shift to one’s mindset.
 This kind of coaching trains people to identify the skills that they can implement to churn maximum productivity from the employees without needing to cross-verify and enable them to work independently.

-Typically, the main purpose behind executive coaching is to enable the right leaders in the company to understand their power and position and utilize their “tools” to drive better change.
+Typically, the main purpose of executive coaching is to enable the right leaders in the company to understand their power and position and utilize their “tools” to drive better change.

-The sessions and discussions enable the thought leaders in the organization to have a safe space to discuss their job role in confidentiality.
-This enables them to brainstorm new ideas, work on their professional, emotional conflicts and take the right decisions that drive the growth of the company.
+The sessions and discussions enable the thought leaders in the organization to have a safe space to discuss their job roles in confidentiality.
+This enables them to brainstorm new ideas, work on their professional, and emotional conflicts and take the right decisions that drive the growth of the company.

 An executive coach works with the leaders to provide them with the backend support and the constructive feedback they need before they make a decision.
 They help them analyze the pros and cons, the implications of the decisions, and the reasoning behind the choice before putting them into effect.

-Struggling with emotional conflict (even at a workplace), is a common human trait.
+Struggling with emotional conflict (even at the workplace), is a common human trait.
 However, when one is in a senior executive position, showcasing a burst of emotions at the workplace isn’t considered ideal.